itorgashov/Expresso/docs/field-providers.md

 ## The `context` parameter

 `context` lets one provider serve multiple endpoints/entities from a single implementation — for example, a `"book"` context returning book fields and an `"author"` context returning author fields, both looked up by the same injected `IRequestFieldsInfoProvider`.
 It is an opaque string you define; there is no fixed vocabulary.
-The convention used by the sample app is a lower-cased entity name (`"book"`, `"author"`, `"publisher"`) matched case-insensitively, with an empty array (`[]`, i.e. nothing filterable/sortable) returned for unknown contexts — see [samples/Expresso.Sample.WebApi/Filtering/RequestFieldsInfoProvider.cs](../samples/Expresso.Sample.WebApi/Filtering/RequestFieldsInfoProvider.cs).
+The convention used by the sample apps is a lower-cased entity name (`"book"`, `"author"`, `"publisher"`) matched case-insensitively, with an empty array (`[]`, i.e. nothing filterable/sortable) returned for unknown contexts.
+Each host has its own implementation:

+- [samples/Expresso.Sample.WebApi/Filtering/RequestFieldsInfoProvider.cs](../samples/Expresso.Sample.WebApi/Filtering/RequestFieldsInfoProvider.cs) — `DateOnly` / `TimeOnly` (net10, Expresso `net6.0`)
+- [samples/Expresso.Sample.WebApi.NetFx/Filtering/RequestFieldsInfoProvider.cs](../samples/Expresso.Sample.WebApi.NetFx/Filtering/RequestFieldsInfoProvider.cs) — `DateTime` / `TimeSpan` (net48, Expresso `netstandard2.0`)

+Query field names are the same (`opens` → SQL `opens_at`). `externalid` (Guid) is listed for filter but omitted from sort (Guid is not orderable).

 ## Filter fields vs. sort fields